matthewberger/matthewberger.github.io/teaching/vaml/spring2019/syllabus/index.md

 ## Course Format

 The course will primarily be lecture-based.
 There is no textbook for the course - all lectures will be based on papers I have listed in the [papers section](/teaching/vaml/spring2019/papers) of the website.
-I will list papers that will be covered in lecture, on a week-to-week basis, in the [schedule section](/teaching/vaml/spring2019/schedule) of the website.
+The [schedule section](/teaching/vaml/spring2019/schedule) lists papers that will be covered during each lecture.
 It is expected that, prior to the lecture, you have read the corresponding papers.

 **Class participation is expected during lectures.** As you will quickly see, designing an effective visual analytics solution often boils down to _making good decisions_.
 Put simply, there are lots of approaches to visualizing and interacting with data, but most are bad.
 Discerning good visualization choices from bad ones will be a common theme in the lectures, and should prove invaluable for the visual analytics techniques you develop for the class; thus, I expect everyone to participate in these discussions.